 - Guttural Growler: The best description for Jason's "clean" voice.
 He's a clear Lemmy-fan.

 - Harsh Vocals: He combines this with clean singing.
+He also does the occasional Death Grunt in his songs.

 - "I Am" Song: "King of the Underdogs."